Chunpai/chunpai.github.io/_posts/2019-05-27-Actor-Critic.md

 A^{\pi}(s_t^n, a_t^n) \approx r(s_t, a_t) + V^{\pi}(s_{t+1}) - V^{\pi}(s_t)
 $$

-Most of actor-critic algorithms fit the value function $V^{\pi}(s)$, but it is not the only solution, and we can also fit the Q-function when it is off-policy actor-critic with some advantages.
+*Most of actor-critic algorithms fit the value function $V^{\pi}(s)$, but it is not the only solution, and we can also fit the Q-function when it is off-policy actor-critic with some advantages.* In this post, we will mainly cover the actor-critic with state-value function.